raspberrypilearning/comic-character/en/step_8.md

 --- /task ---

-Currently, `heroSlides` is storing the values of the three HTML elements with the attrbiutes `class="hero-slide"`.
+Currently, `heroSlides` is holding the values of the three HTML elements with the attrbiutes `class="hero-slide"`.

 One of the elements has the `active` class as an attribute when it is the image showing on the slider.
 You want to update this each time a user clicks the left (<) or right (>) button.

-You can create an array using `heroSlides` and the variable `currentHeroIndex` stores the index of the currently active slide.
+You can create an array using `heroSlides` and the variable `currentHeroIndex` holds the index of the currently active slide.

 An array is like a variable but it can hold more than one value; in this case you wnat it to hold three values (each HTML element)